 - Membership in the virtual Fellows community, which will include knowledge sharing between members, action learning to help you apply what you learned back at your workplace, on-going threaded conversations led by Wharton faculty, and preparatory sessions for upcoming master classes.

 - Reverse mentoring with MBA students and entrepreneurs for a unique cross-generational exchange of new ways of thinking.

 - Fellows status is obtained after admittance to the Fellows program.

 - Fellows receive Wharton alumni status after completing 12 Master Classes.

 - At least one Master Class must be attended every two years to maintain membership.

-- A partners program is available for spouses at 75% of cost for full participation in Master Classes, or a flat fee of $2,500 to attend three sessions, dinners, and social events.
+- A partners program is available for spouses at 75% of cost for full participation in Master Classes.

 Who Attends This Program

 Senior executives with more than 15 years of management experience.
 All candidates must submit an application for acceptance into the Fellows program prior to registering for any Master Classes.